 Total revenue was

-Net income for the first quarter of 2016 was $3.4 million, compared to
+Net income for the first quarter of 2016 was $1.8 million, or

 - Total revenue between

 $338 million to $342 million;

 - Company-operated comparable restaurant sales growth of approximately 2.0%;

 - The opening of 31 to 33 company-operated restaurants and five to seven franchised/licensed restaurants;

 - Depreciation and amortization expense slightly under

 - An effective pro forma tax rate of approximately 41.5%, which assumes the conversion of all common units of

 The Habit Restaurants, LLCfor shares of our Class A common stock (and cancellation of corresponding shares of our Class B common stock), which would eliminate the non-controlling interests.